afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 (See [LiPoBatteryCharacterization.ods](./LiPoBatteryCharacterization.ods))

+#### Fuel gauges

+Fuel gauges from Maxim/Analog Devices are powered from the battery itself.
+As a result, they don't respond to I2C commands if the battery is not attached.
+This way, we know there is no battery.

 ### HidImplementation

 All data interchange between the device and the host computer is conducted through the HID protocol.
 This involves: